Ladybower Reservoir Circular Walk

 Free parking is available along the route, although the walk starts and ends at Fairholmes Visitor Information Centre, operated by the Peak District National Park.
 If you choose to park there for a small charge, your money goes towards maintaining the facilities and supporting the charity.
 There are toilets, a café and a gift shop at the Visitor Information Centre.

-From the A57, follow the brown signs marked ‘Derwent Valley Dams’ and park either at Fairholmes Visitor Information Centre or in one of the parking areas along the road close by.
+From the A57, follow the brown signs marked ‘Derwent Valley Dams’ and park either at Fairholmes Visitor Information Centre (SK 17247) or in one of the parking areas along the road close by.

 From the Visitor Information Centre, turn left and walk on the wide pavemet alongside the road that takes you back towards the A57.
 The road is quiet, the path is well made and level, and the views are spectacular.